waynodiablo/Oystercard/further_javascript/walkthroughs/09_protractor.md

     webdriver-manager start

+(You may need to install a Java runtime if you don't have one already.)

 This will start up a Selenium Server and will output a bunch of info logs.
 Your Protractor test will send requests to this server to control a local browser.
 Leave this server running throughout the tutorial.
 You can see information about the status of the server at `http://localhost:4444/wd/hub`.

 Also, don't forget to `npm install --save-dev protractor` within your project - this will add it to the list of development dependencies, similar to what we did when installing bower, ensuring that others who use this project know that protractor is required